TheAxnJaxn/VinoBueno/README.md

 - [ ] User avatars & usernames
 - [ ] Comment on reviews
 - [X] Ability to add images
-- [ ] Rating details for wine show pages
+- [ ] Rating detail graphs for wine show pages
 - [ ] Typeahead search bar
 - [ ] Recommendations on wines to try
 - [ ] Information on where to buy the wine